NMCT/mct-design/content/programme/bachelor-creative-tech-ai/applied-generative-ai.md

 ---
 **Subject to change**

-Generative AI models are extremely important nowadays.
-In this course, we will apply them in real life situations and explore the different possibilities.
+Curious how AI writes text or imagines images on its own?
+In this course, you will explore the world of generative AI.
+We will look at how models like transformers and diffusion models work, how to craft effective prompts, and how to combine your own knowledge with models using RAG and GraphRAG.
+We will also dive into HuggingFace and explore agents that can perform tasks autonomously.